area9innovation/fast/gringo/readme.md

 - Add error message when we have left recursion deep inside a choice

+- OK, we have strange loops with the number system, so we have to do different operators instead:
+		|>   for precedence increase
+		*()  for left-associative star
+		+()  for left-associative plus

 - Add error recovery

 - Add JSON action output, parse flow types, and construct actions for that